 The other big issue about car ownership is that whatever method you use to purchase your car, the value of the car tends to depreciate, and you will lose money.
 If you buy a second hand £10,000 car in cash, you will lose about 10% a year, so £1000.
 If you finance it at say 7%, you will lose an extra £700 a year.
 That’s a lot of money!

 If you see your neighbour with a brand new car there is a 91% chance that its bought on finance (or a company car).
-Even if the car is 2-4 years old, there is a 56% chance it is bought on finance.
+Even if the car is 2-4 years old, there is a 56% chance car finance was used to purchase.

 Of households with an income of £50k, only 40% have car finance.
 Oddly, if you have this income and a car loan, you are in the minority by financing your vehicle.

 In other statistics, the government states that only 5.1m of households have a car finance product.
 At 1.16 cars per household, that means 32million cars are not owned on finance.
 I think this probably because people actually pay off the finance and continue driving the car around.
-If you do have a car loan outstanding you are in the minority by a long shot.
+If you have outstanding car finance, you are in the minority.

 I decided to do a calculation to estimate the cost of car ownership for 3 different cars bought in different ways available.